 About Us

-The APS team has extensive experience in public policy and government affairs work on Capitol Hill and with the White House, including active lobbying for the non-profit youth development community, and leadership and participation in non-profit organizations and coalitions.
-We have a strong knowledge of the technical and procedural phases of legislative and administrative policymaking, and funding processes.
-We also have experience in monitoring and impacting legislation, funding opportunities, and regulatory proposals.
-Our contacts include a wide range of key Members of Congress on both sides of the aisle, contacts within federal agencies, as well as key practitioners and stakeholders in multiple policy areas.
+Our team has a broad range of expertise in public policy and government affairs work on Capitol Hill and with the White House, including active advocacy work on behalf of the youth development community, including collaborations with nonprofit organizations and coalitions.
+APS is a nonpartisan firm, and our relationships include several Members of Congress on both sides of the aisle, contacts within federal and many state-level agencies, and key practitioners and stakeholders in multiple policy areas.

 Client Showcase